 Do what you will with that information 😂.
 But seriously, I wanted to let you guys know that I’m alone in this assessment of the MAC Studio Fix Fluid.
 Just in case my initial review was holding anyone back from trying this foundation.
 You probably won’t look sweaty.

 Before I asked for other opinions on how I looked wearing this, I tried wearing it with more mattifying powders.
 It ruins the natural look of the foundation for me (keep in mind that I have dry skin).
 The only powder that truly maintains the skin-like appearance that I tested was the Laura Mercier Candleglow Powder.
 I have also found that the MAC Mineralize Skin Finish Natural Powder works nicely if I want it to still look skin-like but just a touch more matte.
 I didn’t expect to continue using this foundation as much as I have.
 It just has such a beautiful finish and I love the shade match (C8) so much that I’ve been determined to make it work.
-I’m not sure why I’m the only one that thinks it looks sweaty, but who knows, maybe there’s a powder combination I have yet to try that will change my mind.
+I’m not sure why I’m the only one who thinks it looks sweaty, but who knows, maybe there’s a powder combination I have yet to try that will change my mind.
 If you’d like to see how C8 and NC45 look applied, you can find my original review by clicking here.
 I also want to point out that C8 is deeper than my actual skin tone but because the undertone matches so well it isn’t obvious.
 So if you are darker than me, you may still be able to use C8.

-MAC Studio Fix Fluid comes in 63 shades and retails for $36.00.
+MAC Studio Fix Fluid comes in 63 shades and retails for $42.00.

 Pro Longwear Concealer in NC30, NC42, and NC45

 This was my go-to concealer until very recently.
-I purchased NC30 to lighten NC45 since it is a little too dark.
+I purchased NC30 to lighten NC45 since it is too dark.
 I have been mixing NC42 and NC45 for as long as I can remember but I wanted to try something less peachy than NC42.
 The formula still works well for me, but I’m just tired of mixing.
 If it was more of a half and half mix, it’d likely be easier.
 It’s doable, but the pump makes it more difficult than a concealer that has a doe-foot applicator.

 Why Hasn’t MAC Expanded This Shade Range?